ezeqduarte/ezeqduarte/README.md

 <h1 align='center' > 👋 Hi, I’m Ezequiel Duarte</h1>
 <h3 >👀 I’m interested in working as full stack remote developer.</h3>
+<p>Hello!
+My name is Ezequiel Duarte, and I'm an enthusiastic Full Stack MERN developer with skills and experience in various technologies and agile methodologies.
+I would love to be part of your web development team and contribute my expertise to take your projects to the next level.

+My experience spans technologies such as HTML, CSS, JAVASCRIPT, MONGODB, EXPRESS, REACTJS, REACT NATIVE, and NODEJS, which allows me to be versatile and quickly adapt to any project.
+Additionally, my experience in AGILE and SCRUM methodologies enables me to work effectively in teams, delivering quality projects on time.<p>
 <h3 >📫 You can reach me here: https://www.linkedin.com/in/ezeqduarte/</h3>

 <img align='right' src="https://cdn-icons-png.flaticon.com/512/2317/2317963.png" width="230">